wronah/valentines-day/README.md

 - [x] Running NO button (when trying to click no, the button runs from the cursor),
 - [x] Popup with gif and a message after clicking yes
 - [ ] Popup with random gif and message after clicking yes
+- [ ] When you finally manage to hit the button something happens (desktop only)

 <sub>Share the digital letter with your loved one on Valentine's Day!</sub>